dylanwilbur/dylanwilbur.github.io/_posts/2025-05-03-setting-up-new-mac-updated.md

 ## Claude

-I want a desktop app that I can use to maintain LLM conversations when needed, and right now Claude desktop does the trick for me.
-However, 3.7 has been annoying me recently.
-So might need to switch this to something else.
+I use Claude desktop for now as a quick way to access an LLM.
+I use `ctrl+3` keybind with [karabiner elements](#karabiner-elements) to quickly toggle this app.
+It does the job for now but I'm open to switching workflows.